TheCareerDeer/TheCareerDeer.github.io/README.md

 # The Career Deer — 2022
-A remote job app by Garrett Haines, created for Dr. Bishu Panja's Winter 2022 Senior Software Project.
+A unique remote job-hunting experience.
+The app was created by Garrett Haines for Dr. Bishu Panja's Winter 2022 Senior Software Project.

 The app utilizes Remotive's open source API and with a Firebase database integration.